ollybritton/GeneticTea/readme.md

 ## What's new about it?

-The original GeneticTea implemented the evolutionary model by perfectly reproducing all its conditions.
+The original GeneticTea implemented the evolutionary model by perfectly reproducing nearly all its conditions.
 I found, nevertheless, that one of them was missing: the exchange of genes between an individual (a cup of tea) and another to produce offspring of the next generation.
 Instead, the original program only mutated by a small factor the better cup of teas and removed the less